kubernetes/kubernetes/docs/devel/releasing.md

-# Releasing Kubernetes
+# Releasing LMKTFY

-This document explains how to create a Kubernetes release (as in version) and how the version information gets embedded into the built binaries.
+This document explains how to create a LMKTFY release (as in version) and how the version information gets embedded into the built binaries.

 ## Origin of the Sources

-Kubernetes may be built from either a git tree (using `hack/build-go.sh`) or from a tarball (using either `hack/build-go.sh` or `go install`) or directly by the Go native build system (using `go get`).
+LMKTFY may be built from either a git tree (using `hack/build-go.sh`) or from a tarball (using either `hack/build-go.sh` or `go install`) or directly by the Go native build system (using `go get`).

 When building from git, we want to be able to insert specific information about the build tree at build time.
-In particular, we want to use the output of `git describe` to generate the version of Kubernetes and the status of the build tree (add a `-dirty` prefix if the tree was modified.)
+In particular, we want to use the output of `git describe` to generate the version of LMKTFY and the status of the build tree (add a `-dirty` prefix if the tree was modified.)

 When building from a tarball or using the Go build system, we will not have